michelesr/thesis/src/intro.md

 environment.

-Chapter 4 will cover the implementation of browser automation routines with the *Protractor* framework for the end-to-end testing of *AngularJS* web applications, and in particular, of Gasista Felice AngularJS web client.
+Chapter 4 will cover the implementation of browser automation routines with the *Protractor* @protractor framework for the end-to-end testing of *AngularJS* @ng web applications, and in particular, of Gasista Felice AngularJS web client.

 Chapter 5 shows the main tools used in end-to-end tests and how to configure the testing framework to work with the Gasista Felice application container